Carlsson87/todo/README.md

 This is pretty much what happens after "Hello World".
 One builds a todo-app.

-## Full disclosure

-This project was built using [Haskell Stack](https://docs.haskellstack.org/en/stable/README/) because I read somewhere that it was the recommended approach.

 # Usage

 You need to have [Haskell Stack](https://docs.haskellstack.org/en/stable/README/) installed.